 I am working on various aspects of supernovae, from studies of individual objects to cosmological uses.
 I did my dissertation work at the University of California at Berkeley with Alex Filippenko.
 It centered on optical spectroscopy of core-collapse supernovae that had lost some (or all) of their hydrogen envelopes.
-This included a very detailed analysis of SN 1993J, a metamorphosing supernova that helped to link physically two spectroscopically defined sub-types, and a broad study of spectra of supernovae of Type Ib and Ic obtained in the last decade at Berkeley.
-In addition to these topics, I've worked on understanding several other individual supernovae, determining mass functions for stellar-mass black holes in the Milky Way (four, so far), studying unusual novae, and contributing to many studies of active galactic nuclei.
+This included a very detailed analysis of SN 1993J, a metamorphosing supernova that helped to link physically two spectroscopically defined sub-types, and a broad study of spectra of supernovae of Type Ib and Ic.
+In addition to these topics, I worked on understanding several other individual supernovae, determining mass functions for stellar-mass black holes in the Milky Way, studying unusual novae, and contributing to many studies of active galactic nuclei.
 (See my publications on ADS for the full story.)

 For my post-doctoral work, I went to the Center for Astrophysics, with Bob Kirshner and the CfA supernova group .
 (See the recent supernova page for images and spectra.)
 We are also involved in large international collaborations to study supernovae.
 We have used the Hubble Space Telescope to look at (relatively) nearby supernovae.
 This was the Supernova INtensive Study (SINS) project (cute name, eh?).
 We also worked with the High-Z team to use Type Ia supernovae at cosmological distances to measure the universe.
 For some links to other supernovae sites from the CfA, look here.